Moment of Truth World Tour

-The Moment of Truth World Tour was the second worldwide tour by American recording artist Whitney Houston and supported her multi-platinum hit album Whitney.
-The trek started on July 4, 1987 in North America and continued overseas during 1988 in Europe, Asia and Australia.
+The Moment of Truth World Tour was the second world concert tour (and third concert tour overall) by American singer and actress Whitney Houston, which supported her hit album Whitney.
+The tour spanned fifteen months between July 1987 and November 1988, comprising 160 shows across four continents and 20 countries.

-As reported by Pollstar Magazine's top-grossing tours in 1987, Houston had the seventh highest-earning and the highest-grossing tour by a female artist that year.
+Pollstar Magazine's reported that it was the seventh-highest grossing tour in 1987, and the highest grossing tour by a female artist that year.
 The North American leg tour alone grossed over $20.1 million.

 The name of the tour, Moment of Truth, was a track that was to be on the Whitney album and subsequently left off and was replaced with "You're Still My Man".
-The song "Moment of Truth" was featured on the B-side to the US 7" single for "I Wanna Dance With Somebody (Who Loves Me)".
+The song "Moment of Truth" was featured on the B-side to the US 7-inch single for "I Wanna Dance With Somebody (Who Loves Me)".
 It was also released on the CD single for "Exhale (Shoop Shoop)".

-Background

-Following the release of Whitney, Houston began promoting the album with a world tour.
-She began on July 4 in Tampa, Florida, where she played to over 70,000 people.
-She returned to the Sunshine State where she ended her North American leg at the Orange County Convention Center on December 8, 1987.